ankane/ip_anonymizer/README.md

 # => "2001:4860:4860::"
 ```

 An advantange of this approach is geocoding will still work, only with slightly less accuracy.
-A disadvantage is different IPs will have the same mask (`8.8.4.4` and `8.8.4.5` both become `8.8.4.0`).
+A potential disadvantage is different IPs will have the same mask (`8.8.4.4` and `8.8.4.5` both become `8.8.4.0`).

 ### Hashing